 Nothing to see here.
 No scandal, no crazy artist-dies-in-rags-after-throwing-it-all-away.
 The short bitter sweet story of Mikuláš Galanda (1895-1938) is one of honesty.
-In his short life Galanda did more than enoght to become one of Slovak modern art’s most important pioneers and propagators.
+In his short life Galanda did more than enough to become one of Slovakia’s most important modern art pioneers and propagators.
 He was a painter, an illustrator & a visual poet.

 Born in the small town of Mala Vieska near Turčianske Teplice, he studied at Budapest’s Academy of Fine Arts from 1914 – 1916.
 In 1922 he enrolled in Prague’s Academy of Arts, Architecture and Design & then from 1923-1927 he swapped over to study at the Academy of Fine Arts in Prague.